 3) Consumers Are Deciding The Overall Menu

 Have you ever seen one of those marketing campaigns companies use where consumers help them “pick the next flavor?”
 Doritos and Mountain Dew have both used this strategy with varying levels of success.
-However, the underlying philosophy is sound: let the customers pick what they want, and then supply them!
+However, the underlying philosophy is sound: let the customers pick what they want, and supply that!

-Well, big data is letting customers speak even more directly (and without having to go to a web page).
+Well, big data is letting customers speak even more directly (without having to go to a web page).
 An article titled “The Big Business of Big Data” examines some of the possibilities.

-One example is that of Tropical Smoothie Cafe.
-In 2013, they took a slight risk and introduced a veggie smoothie to their previously fruit smoothie only menu.
+One of our big data analytics examples is that of Tropical Smoothie Cafe.
+In 2013, they took a slight risk and introduced a veggie smoothie to their previously fruit-only smoothie menu.
 By keeping track of their data, Tropical Smoothie Cafe found that the veggie smoothie was soon one of their best sellers, and they introduced other versions of vegetable smoothies as a result.

 4) Big Data Makes Your Next Casino Visit More Fun

-Another great big data example applied in real life is with casinos.
+Another interesting use of big data examples in real life is with casinos.
 You walk into the MGM Grand in Las Vegas, excited for a weekend of gambling and catching up with old friends.
 Immediately, you notice a change.
 Those slot machines that you played endlessly on your last visit have moved from their last spot in the corner to a more central location right at the entrance.
 Entranced by fond memories of spinning numbers and free drinks, you walk right on over.